GSA-TTS/identity-handbook/_articles/toubleshooting-expiring-pivcac.md

 The best place to look for a re-issued certificate is on the signing cert for that certificate.
-Within the PKI sphere, signing or parent cert will have a "Subject Information Access" extension.
+Within the PKI sphere, the signing or parent cert will have a "Subject Information Access" extension.
 This extension will contain a URL to a repository containing the bundle of certificates issued by the signing cert.